Skip to main content

 When Do Blackouts Occur?

-Research indicates that blackouts are more likely to occur when alcohol enters the bloodstream quickly, causing the BAC to rise rapidly.
-This could happen if someone drinks on an empty stomach or consumes large amounts of alcohol in a short amount of time.
-Because females, on average, weigh less than males and, pound for pound, have less water in their bodies, they tend to reach higher peak BAC levels than males with each drink and do so more quickly.
-This helps explain why being female appears to be a risk factor for having blackouts.
+Blackouts are also more likely to occur if someone takes certain medications such as those for sleep and anxiety.
+Because females, on average, weigh less than males and, pound for pound, have less water in their bodies, they tend to reach higher peak BAC levels than males with each drink.
+Females also reach peak BAC levels more quickly.
+This helps explain why females appear to be at a higher risk for having blackouts.

 Blackouts vs. Passing Out